Information and Resources

 An insightful article published in the Telegraph, talking about experiences of childhood grief and what can happen when this is unresolved.

-“Gone” – A short Newsround special, where children talk about the special people who they have lost, and how they cope with their grief.
+Gone – a short Newsround special, where children talk about their special people who have died, and how they cope with their grief.